 - Section 1.
 A recognized community planning group shall consist of a specific number of members that is not fewer than 12 nor more than 20, provided, however, that when a larger membership shall give better representation to a community, the City Council may approve such larger membership.
-Upon recognition by the City Council, the members of the planning groups shall constitute the official planning group for the purposes set forth in Article II. - Section 2.
-The members of the recognized community planning group shall consist of the members as of the date of recognition by the City Council, and of such additional members as shall thereafter be elected by eligible community members in the manner prescribed by this Policy. - Section 3.
+The City Council may also approve the inclusion of group seats that are "appointed seats" for the purpose of assuring better representation of unique or diverse community interests.
+Upon recognition by the City_Council, the members of the community planning groups shall constitute the official planning. - Council, the members of the community planning groups shall constitute the official planning group for the purposes set forth in Article II. - Section 2.
+For the purposes set forth in Article II, tThe original members of the recognized community planning group shall consist of those members approved on as of the date of official recognition of the group by the City Council., and of such aAdditional members as shall thereafter be elected by eligible community members in the manner prescribed by this Policy.

+- Section 3.
 Members of recognized community planning groups shall, to the extent possible, be representative of the various geographic sections of the community and diversified community interests.
-Planning group members shall be elected by and from eligible members of the community.
+Community pPlanning group members shall be elected by and from eligible members of the community.
 To be an eligible community member an individual must be at least 18 years of age, and shall be affiliated with the community as a: - (1) property owner, who is an individual identified as the sole or partial owner of record, or their designee, of a real property (either developed or undeveloped), within the community planning area, or - (2) resident, who is an individual whose primary address of residence is an address in the community planning area, or - (3) local business person, who is a local business owner, operator, or designee at a non-residential real property address in the community planning area.

 Demonstration of individual eligibility to vote as a property owner, resident, or local business person, as described in (1) through (3) above, may be achieved through an application showing evidence of qualifications.
-Eligibility (and demonstration of eligibility) to vote may be further defined in planning group bylaws.
+Eligibility (and demonstration of eligibility) to vote may be further defined in community planning group bylaws.
 This may include minimum attendance requirements.
 Once eligibility to vote in an election is established, an individual remains eligible until he or she does not meet the eligibility requirements.

 Section 4.
 Members of a recognized community planning group shall be elected to serve for fixed terms of two to four years with expiration dates during alternate years to provide continuity.
 This can vary for the purpose of the selection of initial group members for new groups.
-No person may serve on a planning group for more than eight consecutive years if members are elected to two- or four-year terms, or nine consecutive years if members are elected to three-year terms.
+No person may serve on a community planning group for more than eight consecutive years if members are elected to two- or four-year terms, or nine consecutive years if members are elected to three-year terms.
 The eight or nine year limit refers to total service time, not to individual seats held.
-After a one-year break in service as a planning group member, an individual who had served for eight or nine consecutive years shall again be eligible for election to the committee.
+After a one-year break in service as a community planning group member, an individual who had served for eight or nine consecutive years shall again be eligible for election to the committeegroup.

-This Policy provides an exception for a planning group to retain some members who have already served for eight or nine consecutive years to continue on the planning group without a break in service if not enough new members are found to fill all vacant seats as follows:
+This Policy provides an exception for a community planning group to retain some members who have already served for eight or nine consecutive years to continue on the planning group without a break in service if not enough new members are found to fill all vacant seats as follows: